Mike Ilitch

-Michael Ilitch Sr. (July 20, 1929 – February 10, 2017) was an American entrepreneur, founder and owner of the international fast food franchise Little Caesars Pizza.
-He owned the Detroit Red Wings of the National Hockey League and Detroit Tigers of Major League Baseball.
+Michael Ilitch Sr. (July 20, 1929 – February 10, 2017), also known as "Mr. I", was an American entrepreneur and restaurateur.
+He founded Little Caesars in 1959 and later owned two Detroit professional sports franchises: the Detroit Red Wings (1982–2017) of the National Hockey League and the Detroit Tigers (1992–2017) of Major League Baseball.

-Ilitch was at the center of Detroit's downtown redevelopment efforts; he purchased and renovated the Fox Theatre and relocated his business headquarters (Ilitch Holdings) there.
-He also owned Olympia Entertainment.
-A first generation American of Macedonian descent, he was married to Marian Bayoff Ilitch.
+A second-generation American of Macedonian descent, Ilitch was also active in Detroit real-estate redevelopment, including the restoration of the Fox Theatre and the relocation of his corporate headquarters to that venue.

 Early life

 Ilitch was born in Detroit in 1929 to Macedonian immigrants Sotir and Sultana Ilitch.
 His father was a tool-and-die maker.